William J. Wood: Career

-Born near Ottawa, he left his home on a farm on Lake Erie to work on the Great Lakes on its shps.
-Around 1900 he studied at the Eric Pape School of Art in Boston, Massachusetts, then in 1904-1905, studied at the Cental Ontario School of Art and Industrial Design, (later OCAD University) with George Agnew Reid, William Cruikshank, Charles Manly and Robert Holmes.
+Born near Ottawa, he left his home on a farm on Lake Erie to work on the Great Lakes on its ships.
+Around 1900 he studied at the Eric Pape School of Art in Boston, Massachusetts, then in 1904-1905, studied at the Central Ontario School of Art and Industrial Design, (later OCAD University) with George Agnew Reid, William Cruikshank, Charles Manly and Robert Holmes.

 He worked in 1907 at homesteading in Heaslip, Ontario and as a part-time illustrator at the "Temiskaming Herald".
 While there, self-taught, he began to etch, inspired by Anders Zorn.
 He met Frank Carmichael in 1908, Arthur Lismer in 1911, and in 1913, had a solo exhibition at the Arts and Letters Club in Toronto (he became a non-resident member of the Club).
 He settled in Midland in 1913 to work at the shipyards.

 In 1915, he enlisted in the army for three years.
 While in England, he attended shows of graphic art at the Royal Academy.
 He returned to Canada in 1919 and began to paint and make etchings again and exhibited his work at the Ontario Society of Artists and Canadian Society of Painter-Etchers and Engravers, even having one work go to the British Empire Exhibition at Wembley, England in 1924.
 He showed his work as well in Group of Seven shows in 1923 (the catalogue listed him as a member) and 1928.

 In the 1930s Depression, he was unemployed at the shipyards and produced his most vigorous etchings and paintings.
 In 1954, he died in Midland.
 In 1983 the Art Gallery of Ontario in Toronto created the travelling retrospective titled W. J. Wood (1877-1954) Paintings and Graphics.